- 1 The crypto market has been a trending topic for the past few months. Too much has happened, much more than the market can bear.

 Yin Zhentao, from the Institute of Finance of the Chinese Academy of Social Sciences, reminded people that the differences between traditional currencies and cryptocurrencies are more than stark.
-First, the latter are nothing more than digital commodities and have no currency quality, thus lacking security and other positive features that traditional currencies do have.
+First, the latter is only digital commodities with no currency quality, thus lacking security and other positive features that traditional currencies have.

 In addition, he assured that any digital currency that is out of regulation does not have the legal right to circulate in a country, presenting severe operational risks for investors and nations.
 Although many countries do not have serious rules, this is a matter of time.
 As for Zhentao, cryptocurrencies will not survive much longer than they already have.

 For this analyst, the most prosperous days of cryptocurrencies have already happened.
-The remaining time is full of uncertainty and what many call a definitive fall.
-This theory postulates that bitcoin and other cryptocurrencies will become worth $0.
-If this happens, the losses will be immense and economic stability will be a thing of the past.
+The remaining time is uncertain and what many call a definitive fall.
+This theory postulates that Bitcoin and other cryptocurrencies will become worth $0.
+If this happens, the losses will be immense, and economic stability will be a thing of the past.

 Regulation will become increasingly restrictive.

 China was the first country to establish fairly specific regulations on cryptocurrencies.
-While other nations had already issued bans, China went further by banning all types of activity involving cryptocurrencies.
+While other nations had already issued bans, China banned all cryptocurrency activity.
 It is now illegal in China to buy, sell, hold, exchange, and mine cryptocurrencies.

-China's regulatory changes have caused the crypto market to change forever and have left it in a place of quite significant danger.
-With China's bans, the regulatory environment globally has started to grow considerably.
-Many institutions are having conversations about the future of bitcoin and cryptocurrencies in general, and unfortunately, the sentiment is somewhat pessimistic.
+China’s regulatory changes have caused the crypto market to change forever and left it in significant danger.
+With China’s bans, the regulatory environment globally has started to grow considerably.
+Many institutions are discussing the future of Bitcoin and cryptocurrencies in general, and unfortunately, the sentiment is somewhat pessimistic.

-Many analysts who have taken Invesco's forecasts into account claim that considering the last ten major events that have had to do with cryptocurrencies, the bitcoin bubble will finally burst next year.
-They say that the cryptocurrency's price could be lower than $30,000 causing multi-billion dollar losses.
+Many analysts who have taken Invesco’s forecasts into account claim that considering the last ten major events that have had to do with cryptocurrencies, the Bitcoin bubble will finally burst next year.
+They say the cryptocurrency’s price could be lower than $30,000, causing multi-billion dollar losses.

 Also, last February 4, Gary Gensler, the U.S. Securities and Exchange Commission chairman, commented that there is no clear proposal to regulate cryptocurrencies.
 The U.S. has had years of back and forth with the crypto issue, and although the topic is now being touched on more insistently, there is still a long way to go.